Martin J. Oberman

-Martin J. Oberman is an American government official and attorney who has served as a member of the Surface Transportation Board (STB) since 2019 and as STB chair since 2021.
-Oberman previously served as the chair of the board of directors at Metra, the Chicago commuter rail system.
+Martin Jay Oberman (April 23, 1945) is an American government official and attorney who served as a member of the Surface Transportation Board (STB) from 2019 to 2024 and as STB chair from 2021 to 2024.
+He previously served as the chair of the board of directors at Metra, the Chicago commuter rail system.

-From 1975 to 1987, Oberman was a Chicago City Councilman, representing the 43rd Ward from 1975 to 1987.
-He was also an unsuccessful candidate for Illinois Attorney General in the 1981, 1986, and 1994 elections.
+From 1975 to 1987, Oberman was a member of the Chicago City Council, representing the 43rd Ward.
+During his tenure, he earned a reputation as a reform leader, committed to promoting transparency in key governing processes while also working to reduce government corruption and profligate spending.
+He was one of the few white Council members who supported Mayor Harold Washington during the Council Wars.
+He was an unsuccessful candidate for Illinois Attorney General in the 1982, 1986 and 1994 elections.

 Early life and education

-In 1907, Oberman's grandfather brought the Oberman family to Springfield, Illinois, where he opened up a grocery store.
-Oberman's father, M.D.
-"Mush" Oberman, was active in Springfield community affairs for 40 years.
+Oberman's grandfather, Harry W. Oberman (March 25, 1888 – October 2, 1945), was born in Russia and immigrated to the United States in 1906.
+Harry moved to Springfield, Illinois, where he married Oberman's grandmother Ida Oberman (nee Graonick) on June 20, 1909, and opened a grocery store.

+Oberman's father, M. D. "Mush" Oberman, born Morris Davis Oberman, married Oberman's mother, Sophia Oberman (nee Friedman), on October 8, 1939.
+M. D. was active in Springfield community affairs, as well as being a supporter and organizer in the Republican Party.
+Both Oberman's father and his grandfather were active in their local Jewish community, especially within the B'nai Abraham and B'nai B'rith synagogues.

 At the age of 13, Martin Oberman was appointed as a page in the United States House of Representatives.
 Aside from the Capitol Page School, he attended Springfield's Butler Grade School, Springfield High School, and graduated valedictorian from Culver Military Academy in 1962.

-In 1966, he received his B.A. from Yale University, and in 1969, graduated with the Order of the Coif at Wisconsin Law School, where he also served as Note Editor of the University of Wisconsin Law Review.
+Oberman graduated from Yale University in 1966 with a Bachelor of Arts.
+During his time at Yale, he was a member of the freshman football team.
+He then attended the University of Wisconsin Law School, where he was a notes editor for the Wisconsin Law Review.
+He graduated in 1969 with a Juris Doctor and Order of the Coif honors.